WebAssembly/website/news/2025-03-27-spectec/index.md

 ---
-title: “SpecTec Has Been Adopted"
+title: "SpecTec has been adopted"
 date: 2025-03-27
 layout: news
 ---
-# SpecTec Has Been Adopted
+# SpecTec has been adopted

 _Published on March 27, 2025 by [Andreas Rossberg](https://github.com/rossberg)._

-Two weeks ago, the Wasm Community Group voted to adopt [“SpecTec”](https://github.com/Wasm-DSL/spectec/tree/main/spectec) for authoring future editions of the Wasm spec.
+Two weeks ago, the Wasm Community Group voted to adopt [SpecTec](https://github.com/Wasm-DSL/spectec/tree/main/spectec) for authoring future editions of the Wasm spec.
 In this post, I’ll shed some light on what SpecTec is, what it helps with, and why it takes Wasm to a new level of rigor and assurance that is unprecedented when it comes to language standards.

-### Formal Language Semantics
+### Formal language semantics

-One feature that sets Wasm apart from other mainstream programming technologies is that it comes with a complete formalisation: its syntax (binary & text format), type system (validation), and operational semantics (execution) are given in self-contained, mathematically precise terms.
+One feature that sets Wasm apart from other mainstream programming technologies is that it comes with a complete formalization: its syntax (binary and text format), type system (validation), and operational semantics (execution) are given in self-contained, mathematically precise terms.
-This formal specification was not an afterthought, it is an integral part of Wasm's design process and has been a normative part of the official language standard from day 1.
+This formal specification was not an afterthought, it is an integral part of Wasm's design process and has been a normative part of the official language standard from day one.
-And not just that: it enabled the *soundness* of the language — i.e., the fact that it has no undefined behaviour and no runtime type errors can occur — to be [machine-verified](https://github.com/WasmCert) before the first version of the standard was published.
+And not just that: it enabled the *soundness* of the language — i.e., the fact that it has no undefined behavior and no runtime type errors can occur — to be [machine-verified](https://github.com/WasmCert) before the first version of the standard was published.

 This was a huge leap forward, because the practical state of language specifications is basically stuck in the 1960s: